The New Publishing Standard is an e-magazine that helps readers stay informed on all the latest book publishing news and events from around the world.

 Fast forward ten years and in the US and UK ebooks are not only standard fare for readers but even outselling print in some key genres by unit sale numbers.

 But of course the publishing world is not just the US and UK, and the evolution of publishing in other countries around the globe is not necessarily following the US / UK pattern.
-Other countries and regions are finding their own way, and this is at the heart of The New Publishing Standard‘s agenda: That we are living through what publisher Antonio Tombolini, above, called a Publishing Renaissance and what I, in my own ramblings in other venues, call the Global New Renaissance.
+Other countries and regions are finding their own way, and this is at the heart of The New Publishing Standard‘s agenda: That we are living through what I, in my own ramblings in other venues, call a Global New Renaissance.

 By choice I live and work in one of the poorest countries on the planet, yet even here, where most people have no electric or running water, the impact of digital on publishing and on the wider “infotainment” industry is being felt.